Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 To add an engine to the order, click the blue **[+]** button next to it.
 If a yellow warning icon appears, it indicates that the selected engine is incompatible with a selected model.

-Once you add an engine, its configuration will open:
+Once you add an engine, its configuration will open.

 <img src={require('../../images/order-builder-engine-settings.png').default} width="auto" height="auto" border="1"/>
 <br/>